MLHale/nebraska-gencyber-modules/collaboration_on_github/lesson-plan.md

-# Lesson Plan Introduction to Github and Linux Commands
+# Lesson Plan Collaboration on Github

 ### Summary
-The module provides students hands-on experience using Git and Github for collaboration and version control.
-In this module, students will learn how to create, clone and manage online repositories, create and manage local repositories, synchronize repositories, and collaborate using Github.
+This module introduces students to collaborative code authoring with git using Github.

 ### Grade
 High School